andrew/ultimate-awesome/README.md

 - [awesome-solidfire](https://github.com/scaleoutsean/awesome-solidfire) - Awesome SolidFire: An Unofficial Collection of NetApp SolidFire Resources.
 - [awesome-hypercomplex-neural-networks](https://github.com/SDS-Lab/awesome-hypercomplex-neural-networks) - A list of awesome papers and cool resources on hypercomplex neural networks.
 - [awesome-anonymity-papers](https://github.com/secdr/awesome-anonymity-papers) - 🔐 A list of anonymity papers published from 2012 to 2024.
-- [visionOS_Resources](https://github.com/silvinaroldan/visionOS_Resources) -  🥽 A collection of examples, projects and resources for visionOS.  .
 - [awesome-work-tools](https://github.com/snakorse/awesome-work-tools) - 工具链收集.
 - [awesome-toolkit](https://github.com/snoopy1866/awesome-toolkit) - A list of awesome toolkits for self-use.
 - [awesome-staff-plus-engineering](https://github.com/staffeng42/awesome-staff-plus-engineering) - An awesome list that curates awesome resources on Staff Engineering.